KBangera/Software-Engineering-Final-Project/README.md

 Installation of EasyHealth(and blood donor which would be used in EasyHealth)
 ==============================================================================
 -Install Android Studio.

 -Download, unzip and import the Doctor-Patient-Nurse-Appointment-system into the Android Studio.

 -Download, unzip and import the Health-care-for-Android-master into a separate window of Android Studio for including the blood donor features.

 -To run both the applications, follow the below procedures to run the apps.

 -In Android Studio, click the Tools menu, select Android, and click AVD Manager to open the Android Virtual Device Manager.

 -Create a new emulator by clicking the New button.

 -Open the Android Virtual Device Manager again.

 -Now select the created emulator and click on start.

--Database for the EasyHealth app is located at https://www.back4app.com/ -Database credentials are username/email address-jashwanthreddy09@gmail.com and password-easyhealth.
+-Database for the EasyHealth app is located at https://www.back4app.com/

+-Database credentials are username/email address-jashwanthreddy09@gmail.com and password-easyhealth.

 -After logging in, click on dashboard.

 -On the left hand navigation, under the browser tab, you would find a list of tables(Installation, Roles, Session, User, Appointments, Prescriptions) that we use as backend for our app.

--Database for the BloodDonor app is located at https://console.firebase.google.com -Database credentials are username/email address-rishitmuthyala888@gmail.com and password-jfkB_2016.
+-Database for the BloodDonor app is located at https://console.firebase.google.com

+-Database credentials are username/email address - rishitmuthyala888@gmail.com and password - jfkB_2016.

 -After logging in, select Trail1 from the projects.
 -On the left hand navigation, select Database from the left hand navigation.
 -Then on the right hand side, you can select and the explore the bloodbankdata, donordata and hospitaldata tables that are being used for the Blood Donor.